sundflux/spell/README.md

 $ composer create-project druidfi/spell:dev-master YOUR_PROJECT --no-interaction
 ```

+Change hostname for your local site in the `YOUR_PROJECT/docker-compose.yml`:

+`hostname: &hostname mysite.fi.docker.amazee.io` to `hostname: &hostname yoursite.fi.docker.amazee.io`

 Start the development environment and build the initial codebase:

 ```
 $ cd YOUR_PROJECT
 $ composer build-dev
 ```

+Now your site can can be accessed from http://yoursite.fi.docker.amazee.io

 ## Next steps